Pete Davidson

-Early life and family
+Early life

 Peter Michael Davidson was born on November 16, 1993, in the Staten Island borough of New York City to parents Amy (née Waters) and Scott Matthew Davidson.
 Scott was a New York City firefighter for Ladder 118 who died in service during the September 11th attacks, along with the rest of his unit.
 He was last seen running up the stairs of the Marriott World Trade Center in Downtown Manhattan just before the building was destroyed when the Twin Towers collapsed.
 His Requiem Mass was held at St. Clare's Catholic Church in Great Kills, Staten Island.
-Davidson, then aged seven, was profoundly affected by the loss.
-He told The New York Times that it was "overwhelming" and that he later acted out in school as a result of the trauma, at one point ripping his hair out until he was bald.
+Davidson, then aged seven, later told The New York Times that it was "overwhelming" and that he later acted out in school as a result of the trauma, at one point ripping his hair out until he was bald.
 In October 2016, he revealed on The Breakfast Club morning radio show that he struggled with suicidal thoughts when he was younger and that the music of Kid Cudi saved his life.

 Davidson's father was predominantly of Jewish ancestry, with some distant German, Irish and Italian roots.
 His mother is of mostly Irish ancestry, with some distant German roots.
 He has a younger sister named Casey, and was raised Catholic.
-Davidson attended St. Joseph by-the-Sea High School, and then Tottenville High School in Huguenot, before transferring to Xaverian High School in Bay Ridge, Brooklyn and graduating from there in 2011.
+Davidson attended St. Joseph by-the-Sea High School, and then Tottenville High School in Huguenot, before transferring to Xaverian High School in Bay Ridge, Brooklyn, and graduating from there in 2011.
 After high school, Davidson enrolled at St. Francis College in Brooklyn Heights, which he attended for one semester upon which he decided to drop out to pursue a full-time career in comedy.
 He first tried stand-up comedy at age sixteen in a Staten Island bowling alley, where a group of friends that included future professional baseball player Matt Festa, knowing of his comedy aspirations, dared him to take to the stage.